snowtrack/snowtrack-docs/docs/snowtrack-for-tutorials.md

 A lot of creators share the final project file of a tutorial with their audience.
 Users love to download these as they can immediately start exploring.

 With Snowtrack you can now go a step further and share all versions of your tutorial.
-This way your audience can inspect and open every single file of the project as it evolved.
+This way your audience can inspect and inspect every stage of the project as it evolved.

 ## How do I start?